Shahilcoder/jenkins_blueocean_starter/README.md

 Think of it as **infrastructure as code for containers**.

----

-## **2. Break down of `docker-compose.yml` line by line**
+## 2. Break down of `docker-compose.yml` line by line

 ```yaml
 services:
 ```

-👉 **Top-level key**.
+**Top-level key**.
 Defines all the containers (services) you want to run.

----

-### **Service 1: `jenkins_docker`**
+### Service 1: `jenkins_docker`

 ```yaml
   jenkins_docker:
 ```

-👉 Defines a container named `jenkins_docker`.
+Defines a container named `jenkins_docker`.
 This will run Docker-in-Docker, so Jenkins can build and run Docker containers.

 ```yaml
     # container_name: jenkins-docker
 ```

-👉 Commented out.
+Commented out.
 If enabled, it forces the container name to be `jenkins-docker`.
 Without this, Docker auto-generates a name.

 ```yaml
     image: docker:dind
 ```

-👉 Uses the **Docker-in-Docker (dind)** image.
+Uses the **Docker-in-Docker (dind)** image.
 This lets you run a Docker daemon inside the container, so Jenkins can build Docker images.

 ```yaml
     privileged: true
 ```

-👉 Gives the container extra permissions.
+Gives the container extra permissions.
 Needed for running Docker inside Docker.

 ```yaml
     networks: